Culture of Albania

+Tradition and Culture

 Albanians can be culturally and linguistically separated into two subgroups: the northern Ghegs and the southern Tosks.
 The line of demarcation between both groups, based on dialect, is the Shkumbin River that crosses Albania from east to west.
 Outside of Albania, Gheg is mostly spoken by the Albanians of Kosovo, northwestern North Macedonia, Montenegro and Croatia (Arbanasi).
 On the other hand, Tosk is spoken by the Albanians of Greece (Arvanites, Chams), southwestern North Macedonia and southern Italy (Arbëreshë).
 The diversity between Ghegs and Tosks can be substantial, both sides identify strongly with the common national and ethnic culture.

 Home of Muslims and Christians, religious tolerance is one of the most important values of the tradition of the Albanian people.
-It is widely accepted, that Albanians are well known about those values, about a peaceful coexistence among the believers of different religious communities in the country.
+It is widely accepted, that Albanians are well known for those values, for a peaceful coexistence among the believers of different religious communities in the country.
 All the aspects of the Albanian tribal society have been directed by the Kanun, the Albanian traditional customary law.
 Orally transmitted across the generations, it reflects many legal practices of great antiquity that find precise echoes in other Indo-European cultures such as Vedic India and ancient Greece and Rome.

 Thanks to its long history, Albania is home to many valuable monuments such as among others the remains of Butrint, the medieval cities of Berat and Gjirokastër, the Roman amphitheatre of Durrës, the Illyrian Tombs and Fortress of Bashtovë.
 Other examples of important contributions to architecture may be found in Apollonia, Byllis, Amantia, Phoenice, Shkodër and many others.

 Despite being a small country, Albania has three sites on the UNESCO World Heritage Site List and one Intangible Cultural Heritage element.
 The Codices of Berat are eminently important for the global community and as well the development of ancient Biblical, liturgical and hagiographical literature.
 Therefore, it was inscribed on the UNESCO's Memory of the World Register in 2005.